Choclynn/Class-Project/README.md

 for night time and the right again at a faster pace for brake.

 # The Team
-This was essentailly a one man project done by Quinten Ruckaber.
+This was essentially a one man project done by Quinten Ruckaber.
 However it is important to note that he has a girlfriend (Paige Sabados) who was kind enough to help out with a large portion of the sewing as he is not/was not very good or fast when it came to sewing!